Ducis01/TwitchStreamNotificationCenter-Launcher/README.md

 This python script produces Mac OS X built-in notifications for any live stream followed by a user on twitch.
 A notification is produce for a new live or title change.
 Each notification has the title of the stream and the stream logo.
-Each notification is also clicakge and lanch the stream in mpv.
+Each notification is also click-able and launch the stream in mpv.

 This script suppose the use of python3, mpv (https://github.com/mpv-player/mpv), livestreamer (https://github.com/chrippa/livestreamer) and terminal-notifier (https://github.com/julienXX/terminal-notifier).

-#TO MAKE IT WORK
+## TO MAKE IT WORK

 Change in [_.plist] under "ProgramArguments" :